We need your help! If you would like to volunteer to become an Ability Ambassador, please sign up below.

 Transportation, individualized support and services, accessible housing, service animals, in-home care, grocery delivery, physical therapy, occupational therapy, mobility solutions, counseling, support services, service animal resources and more.

-Once the specific business, features and/or proximity has been selected, detailed information will be displayed including:
+Once the specific business, features and/or proximity has been selected, detailed information about the business will be displayed including:

 The Ability App helps people with disabilities find disability friendly employment, service providers and features at specific locations.